State Park

 The park's most distinctive feature — ancient coquina rock formations line the shoreline, creating a textured, sculptural backdrop unlike any other beach in Northeast Florida.
 Outcroppings rise from the sand at irregular heights, giving couples something to stand on, lean against, or walk between for natural portraits.
 This is what people come to Washington Oaks for.

-The ornamental gardens developed by Louise Powis Clark in the 1930s feature roses, camellias, and azaleas set against mature southern live oaks and magnolias.
-Manicured paths, garden beds, and the canopy overhead make this the more refined side of the park — ideal for formal portraits and detail shots.
+One of the park's two designated ceremony sites.
+The raised brick octagon sits within the ornamental gardens developed by Louise Powis Clark in the 1930s — surrounded by roses, camellias, and azaleas set against mature southern live oaks and magnolias.
+Manicured paths, garden beds, and the canopy overhead make this the more refined side of the park, ideal for ceremonies and formal portraits.

 Live Oak Canopy